algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 ## What can I expect to be doing as part of this programme?
 During the programme you will participate in five workshops of at least four hours each.
 The main software packages that will be covered are [Strudel](https://strudel.cc/), and [Hydra](https://hydra.ojack.xyz/).

-We also expect participants to spend additional time learning and practicing outside the workshops.
-Informal support is provided online via a private Discord server.
+We recommend participants allow some additional time learning and practicing outside the workshops.
+Informal support for this is provided online via a private Discord server.

 The programme will conclude with a final performance from each participant of up to 15 minutes.